DrAbcOfficial/ABCEnchance/README.md

     Automatic:

-    1. Run `install-ABCEnchance.ps1` in PowerShell
+    1. Double Click `ABCEnchanceInstaller.exe`，then run game

     2. Edit `svencoop/abcenchance/ABCEnchance.res` files as you like.